qlik-oss/core-website/docs/docs/tutorials/hello-engine.md

     The `docker ps` command lists the containers that are running.
     The `-a` option lists all containers, even those that are not running.

+!!!
+Note
-**Note:** You can access the logs for a functional container by running the following command:
+    You can access the logs for a functional container by running the following command:

 ```bash
    docker logs <container-id>